Azareal/Gosora/docs/installation.md

 First, we'll navigate to our home folder by typing: `cd ~`

-And then, we'll going to pull a copy of Gosora off the git server with: `git clone https://github.com/Azareal/Gosora`
+And then, we'll going to pull a copy of Gosora off the git server with: `git clone https://github.com/Azareal/Gosora gosora`

-And now, we're going to rename the downloaded folder from Gosora to gosora because the uppercase letter bugs me with: `mv Gosora gosora`

-We can now hop into that folder with the same command we used for getting to the home folder:
+We can now hop into the newly created folder with the same command we used for getting to the home folder:

 `cd gosora`